madelynemoloney1/A3-Self-watering-plant-/README.md

 ## Project Status
 Project is: _in progress_

-The projected doesn't fully work, only when you press button A does it put water into the plant, it won't do it on its own.
+The projected doesn't fully work, only when you press button A does the pump put water into the plant, it won't do it on its own.
 The code needs to be fixed.

 ## Room for Improvement